 The USBR initiated interim flows in 2009.
 Interim flows are experimental flows and assist in obtaining data concerning flows, temperatures, fish needs, seepage losses, recirculation, recapture, and reuse.
-Prior to interim flows, the reach between Friant Dam and the Mendota Pool rarely sustained flows conducive to the Chinook salmon life cycle (USBR and DWR 2011).
-Beginning in 2014, the SJRRP initiated full restoration flows and began releasing hatchery fish into the San Joaquin River just above its confluence with the Merced River to begin restoring a natural spring-run of Chinook salmon.
+Following the completion of Friant Dam, and prior to interim flows, the reach between Friant Dam and the Mendota Pool rarely sustained flows conducive to the Chinook salmon life cycle (USBR and DWR 2011).
+Beginning in 2014, the SJRRP initiated full restoration flows and began releasing hatchery fish into the San Joaquin River just above its confluence with the Merced River to begin restoring a natural spring run of Chinook salmon.
 These releases have continued on a regular basis and evaluation is ongoing on the progress made to date in reintroducing spring-run Chinook salmon and fall-run Chinook salmon to the San Joaquin River (NMFS 2015).